kubestellar/kubestellar/ONBOARDING.md

 Effective Date: June 1st, 2023

 1. Introduction:
 The purpose of this policy is to ensure a smooth onboarding and offboarding process for members of the KubeStellar GitHub organization.
-This policy applies to all individuals joining or leaving the organization, including employees, contractors, and community contributors.
+This policy applies to all individuals joining or leaving the organization, including community contributors.

 2. Onboarding Process:
 2.1.
 Access Request: